-Each Investment Manager will provide hard copy reports at least quarterly, including performance measurement, asset inventories, transaction summaries, market commentary or anything else deemed significant at the time of reporting.
-Each Investment Manager is expected to meet or participate via teleconference or webcast with OP&F's Board or staff or Investment Consultant(s) annually or as needed.
+Each Investment Manager will provide reports, including performance measurement, asset inventories, transaction summaries, market commentary or anything else deemed significant at the time of reporting.
+Each Investment Manager is expected to meet or participate via teleconference or webcast with OP&F's Board or staff or Investment Consultant(s) periodically.